semaphoreui/semaphore/README.md

 ## What is Semaphore UI

-Semaphore UI is a modern UI for Ansible, Terraform, OpenTofu, PowerShell and other DevOps tools.
+Semaphore UI is a modern web interface for must popular DevOps tools.

 Semaphore UI lets you:
 * Easily run Ansible playbooks, Terraform and OpenTofu code, Bash and PowerShell scripts